li-jianli/jovay-docs/guide/json-rpc-api-methods.md

 ### eth_coinbase
 Returns the client coinbase address.

-<font style="color:rgba(0, 0, 0, 0.96);">Since the Coinbase-related features are not yet developed, this API currently returns a null value as mock data.</font>
+Since the Coinbase-related features are not yet developed, this API currently returns a null value as mock data.

 **Input**: None
 **Output**: String - Coinbase address